robinsmith3/frrconfig/README.md

 still needs daemons file in included files to copy
 - config-file-check.sh - checks loaded configs and reloads from scratch \
 still need to test out config-file-check-new.sh which integrates do-reload.sh and test-reload.sh
-- download_frr.sh - TBD download to store of initial or pre-running frr node
+- download_frr.sh - download to store of initial or pre-running frr node